dotnet-presentations/aspnetcore-for-beginners/README.md

 * In the Visual Studio for Mac Installer, install the .NET Core target.

 ### What you'll be building
-In this tutorial you will learn the basics of building a simple ASP.NET Core Razor Pages wab app.
+In this tutorial you will learn the basics of building a simple ASP.NET Core Razor Pages web app.

 ## Tutorial Breakdown